Speed Development - more than just running fast

 When should speed work be conducted?
 It is important to remember that the improvement of running speed is a complex process, which is controlled by the brain and nervous system.
-In order for a runner to move more quickly, the leg muscles of course have to contract more quickly, but the brain and nervous systems have to learn to control these faster movements efficiently.
+For a runner to move more quickly, the leg muscles have to contract more quickly, but the brain and nervous systems have to learn to control these faster movements efficiently.

 If you maintain some form of speed training throughout the year, your muscles and nervous system do not lose the feel of moving fast, and the brain will not have to re-learn the proper control patterns at a later date.

 In the training week, speed work should be carried out after a period of rest or light training.
 In a training session, speed work should be conducted after the warm-up, and any other training should be of a low-intensity.

 Speed can be thought of in the pure context of the speed of limb movement or in the context of the 100-metre runner exploding down the track.
-The need for speed is important in many sports and this may be of a maximum or optimum nature.
+The need for speed is important in many sports, and this may be of a maximum or optimum nature.
 To improve speed will require work on the other fitness components.
-Strength is required to move the body and flexibility (especially in shoulders and hips) to allow sufficient range of movement to apply this strength.
+Strength is necessary to move the body and flexibility (especially in shoulders and hips) to allow sufficient range of movement to apply this strength.
 A poor running technique will place a limiting factor on the potential to create speed.
 The methods used to develop speed needs to be appropriate to the age and ability of the athlete and the demands of the sport or event.

 This article first appeared in: